abelcheung/types-lxml/README.md

 ## Important note

-- Since `2024.08.07`, each release will contain multiple builds; besides normal version, there is an alternative build suitable for multiple XML element subclassing.
+- Since `2024.08.07`, each release will contain multiple builds; besides normal version, there is an alternative build suitable for multiple XML element subclass.
 Please check out [relevant Installation section](#choosing-the-build) for detail (hint: many people don't need to bother with this).
 Also note that this release requires `mypy 1.11` if one chooses to use `mypy` for type checking. `pyright` version requirement (`1.1.351`) is not changed.

 ## Introduction